Local Offer – Sensory Support Service – VI – Birth to 5 years of age

-Anyone can refer to our service but we medical information with a diagnosis vision impairment.
+Anyone can refer to our service but we need medical information with a diagnosis or evidence of a vision impairment.
 Once we receive a referral and the medical information, we will make contact and arrange to meet you at a suitable time.

 When we meet you we will gather some information, listen to any concerns/questions you may have, support you to understanding the potential implications of your child’s visual impairment.
 Then depending on the level of need of your child we will agree how best to support your family.
 This depends on the level of need of your child and what suits you best.
 We will also inform you of early years’ groups run by ourselves and other services.

 How will my family be supported?
 What do you provide?